 At the start of the trip you’ll be surprised you are even in the Lower Mainland.
 Paddling out of the Coquitlam River, you enter the Fraser River heading toward the sea.
 You paddle under the massive Port Mann Bridge, with Coquitlam on the west side and Surrey to the east.
 While this stretch of river is heavily used by industry, you will also see the beauty and diversity of the Fraser.
 Watch for seals and, if you’re lucky, you may even see a sturgeon surface!
 After paddling by Sapperton Landing in New Westminster and under the Pattullo Bridge, you land beside the M.V.
 Native Paddlewheeler at the Westminster Quay where you will take a break.

 Paddling from Westminster Quay, you stay to the right entering the North Arm of the Fraser River.
-You paddle under the Queensborough Bridge, paralleling the Fraser Foreshore Trail, and stop for another break in Burnaby.
+You paddle under the Queensborough Bridge, paralleling the Fraser Foreshore Trail, and stop for another break in East Vancouver.
 From there, you paddle the Fraser River’s North Arm under the Knight Street Bridge, past Mitchell Island, under the Canada Line Skytrain Bridge, the Oak Street Bridge and finally the Arthur Laing Bridge.
 You paddle by Sea Island heading toward the mouth of the river to the sea – hopefully the tide is with us!
 You land at the Musqueam Indian Band reserve at the mouth of the mighty Fraser River, where we will receive a traditional welcome before gathering for dinner.

-Includes the paddle led by a professional guide, lunch, tour of the Fraser River Discovery Centre, a FraserFEST t-shirt, the Musqueam Community Dinner and a shuttle back to Coquitlam at the end of the day.
+Includes the paddle led by a professional guide, shuttle, a FraserFEST t-shirt, and the Musqueam Community Dinner.

 Level of difficulty: This is a full day of paddling; some canoeing experience and stamina are necessary.
 You should feel comfortable in a large canoe on a big river.
 You will be paddling with up to 13 others and a professional guide in a sturdy 34’ Voyageur canoe.
 You will paddle at a comfortable pace for the duration of the trip and will take breaks.